The beginning… restoring a house in the Languedoc

 The post office, bakery shop and streets hum with anticipation and excited chatter.
 All those involved in the wine making business are afflicted with the same passion.
-And that includes all those that are not involved.
+And that includes all those that are not directly involved.
 And why wouldn’t it?
-Doesn’t everyone benefit from this industry-sent-from-heaven?
-Grannies eagerly offer to baby-sit when young mothers are called in to help with the harvest; even those with non-related jobs are given time-off from work to help with the grape harvest, to provide lunches for the hardworking harvesters.
+Doesn’t everyone benefit from this nectar sent from heaven?
+Grannies eagerly offer to babysit when young mothers are called in to help with the harvest; even those with non-related jobs are given time-off from work to help with the grape harvest, to provide lunches for the hardworking harvesters.
 There are shining, bright eyes and sunburned faces everywhere, the banter dances not only among the rows of vines but throughout the village.
 And the happy faces say it all.

-It is perhaps also due to the Spanish influence that the village is called Mirepeisset as this means ‘a place where one sees fish’ in a mixture of local patois and Spanish.
-Not an strange name for a place where the river Cesse, the Canal du Midi, a small feeder canal called La Rigole and a lake called La Garenne converge..
+It is perhaps also due to the Spanish influence that the village is called Mirepeisset, meaning, in a mix of local patois and Catalan, ‘a place to see fish’.
+Not inept for a place where the river Cesse, the Canal du Midi, a small feeder canal called La Rigole and a lake called La Garenne converge..
 Directly behind my house, the Cesse also has a secret: tucked away among the trees and invisible from the road, is a pebble beach with clear running water that is deep enough in places for swimming and even diving from the rocks.
-A little further along there is La Garenne – a popular place for families to picnic and to swim an afternoon away.
-And while in summer the Canal du Midi is thronged with barges and pleasure boats, its adjoining tow paths allow no cars, making walking and cycling safe, peaceful and comfortable.
-Temperatures can rise to between 35’C and 38’C in the height of summer, and the tall plane trees, planted almost along the entire length of the Canal du Midi, interrupted only by ancient stone bridges and old, still active locks, are not only pretty, they provide the so-badly needed shade.
-It goes without saying that from Toulouse to the Mediterranean port of Agde, the Canal offers an uncountable reasons to stop for a picnic, a lazy lunch, a pre-dinner drink or a full-blown dinner somewhere beside the water.
+A little further along there is La Garenne, a popular place for families to picnic and to while an afternoon away.
+And whilst in summer the Canal du Midi is thronged with barges and pleasure boats, its adjoining tow paths allow no cars, making walking and cycling safe, peaceful and comfortable.
+Temperatures can shift between 30’C and 38’C at the height of summer, and the tall plane trees, planted along almost its entire length, interrupted only by ancient stone bridges and old, still active locks, are not just pretty, they provide essential shade.
+It goes without saying that from Toulouse to the Mediterranean port of Agde, the Canal offers boundless reasons to stop for a picnic, a lazy lunch, a pre-dinner drink or a full-blown dinner somewhere beside the water.

 But I digress.
 I am here to restore my recently bought Maison de Maître near Narbonne.
 It has taken a few weeks to get organised but frustrated stories trying to cope with the French système and attempting to fight a way through the maze of Gallic officialdom and bureaucracy have all proven to be false alarms.
 Opening a bank account, installing a telephone line, subscribing to the internet – all with standing orders (or prélèvements automatiques) in place – were executed without a hitch, in as little as one week.
 (I remember applying for a telephone line in Ireland back in the 1980s – it took nearly a year to be connected!)
 Here, in my house, where there was no previous telephone line, it took six days.
 Even unlimited broadband was on offer in this tiny, remote village – and for a reasonable €24 a month.